 The tourist attraction helps users gain a deeper grasp of Hungary’s complex political history.

-This article covers everything you must know before booking tickets to the House of Terror Budapest.
+This article covers everything you must know before booking House of Terror Budapest tickets.

-The House of Terror is best explored with a professional guide, who helps discover the horrific events at the head of the Hungarian secret police.
+The House of Terror is best explored with a professional guide who unveils the chilling history of the Hungarian secret police.

-Learn about the brave 1956 revolution, how it was suppressed, the changes it brought, and the eventual fall of Communism in 1989.
+The tour covers the 1956 revolution, its suppression, resulting changes, and the eventual fall of Communism in 1989.

-Tickets for the House of Terrors Tour are available online and at the attraction.
+The House of Terror Tour tickets are available online and at the attraction.

 Online ticket prices tend to be cheaper than tickets at the attraction.